drvinceknight/gt/_class-notes/about-the-class.md

 **I will not lecture**

-This course is taught in a flipped learning environment.
+This course is taught in an independent learning environment.
 All notes, homework, exercises are available to you.

 In class we will work in parallel to the notes but not directly following them.